Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Proposed Method

 While a precise melody prompt allows for greater control over the music's melody, it also introduces challenges to the model's creative flexibility.
 On one hand, overly precise melody prompts may incorporate additional musical elements, such as timbre, into the conditional information.
 In this case, the melody representation functions more like a compressed version of the target audio rather than a pure melody representation.
 On the other hand, since the melody prompt is temporally aligned with the target audio, the model is more likely to learn the direct relationship between the melody prompt and the audio, rather than relying on the high-level text prompt.
 As a result of these two factors, the model may become adept at reconstructing the target audio from precise melody prompts, but less capable of generating music guided by both melody and text prompts.

 To address this issue, adjustments need to be made to the melody prompts during training.
-Inspired by JEN-1 Composer\cite{jen-composer}, we introduce a progressive curriculum masking strategy for the melody prompts to gradually enhance the model's ability to utilize them for music modelling.
+Inspired by JEN-1 Composer\cite{jen-composer}, we introduce a progressive curriculum masking strategy for the melody prompts to gradually enhance the model's ability to utilize them for music modeling.
 The masking is applied in two directions: frame-wise and pitch-class-wise.
 Initially, all melody prompts are masked, allowing the model to learn music generation with empty melody prompts.
-As training progresses, the mask ratio in the pitch class direction is gradually reduced, enabling the model to progressively learn to incorporate melody prompts.
-It is important to note that the mask ratio does not decrease monotonically during training.
-Instead, the probability of using smaller mask ratios increases over time, with varying mask ratios applied at different stages.
+As training progresses, the mask ratio in the frame direction is gradually reduced, enabling the model to progressively learn to incorporate melody prompts.
+It is important to note that the mask ratio does not decrease monotonically during training, as the probability of sampling smaller mask ratios increases over time, while a small probability of sampling larger mask ratios remains.
 After the initial full-mask phase, the top-1 melody prompt is retained, while the top-2, top-3, and top-4 melody prompts are randomly masked and shuffled.
 This curriculum masking strategy helps the model learn to use melody prompts more robustly, preventing overfitting to simple reconstruction tasks and avoiding the loss of its text-to-music generation ability.
 Ultimately, this approach strikes a balance between controlling generation with text and melody prompts, ensuring the model retains its text-to-music generation capabilities while learning music editing tasks.